SpinalHDL/SpinalDoc/spinal/bus/avalon/avalonmm.md

 tags: [components, intro]
 categories: [intro]
 sidebar: spinal_sidebar
-permalink: /spinal/bus/avalon/avalonmm/
+permalink: /spinal/lib/bus/avalon/avalonmm/
 ---

 ## Introduction
 The AvalonMM bus fit very well in FPGA.
 It is very flexible :

-- Able of sample simplicity than APB
+- Able of the same simplicity than APB
-- Better for than AHB for application that need bandwidth because AvalonMM has a mode that decouple read response from commands (reduce latency read latency impact).
+- Better for than AHB in many application that need bandwidth because AvalonMM has a mode that decouple read response from commands (reduce latency read latency impact).
 - Less performance than AXI but use much less area (Read and write command use the same handshake channel.
 The master don't need to store address of pending request to avoid Read/Write hazard)

 ##  Configuration and instanciation